davidsonfellipe/grunt-workflow/README.md

 ##package.json

-if you're working in a mature project, can be not safe set version as 'latest', please set one specific version to avoid breaking changes in your dependencies before upgrading.
+if you're working in a mature project, can be not safe define version equal to 'latest', in this case, define one specific version to avoid breaking changes.

 ```javascript
 {